livanov/homelab/README.md

 # Homelab

-This project contains a set of sub-projects that are various services useful at home.
+This project contains a set of services that I run in my home network with various useful perks.
+They are all accessed behind an nginx reverse proxy.

 ## Getting Started